questrel/dtree/README.md

 // internally, I have the test is_bipole(). but a term more intuitive to others may be
 // useful when trying to describe nuances like these to others)
 // could result in two disjoint intervals.
-// I did not want to generalize the qtl::interval concept to cover
+// I did not want to generalize the qtl::interval concept to encompass
 // multiple disjoint intervals, since that could result in a combinatorial
 // explosion if you continue to take unions and intersections of multiple disjoint intervals.
 // Also, expressions like sin(a) == (0<=x::x<=1) could generate an infinite number of disjoint intervals.
-// So I cannonically return a single interval covering both.
+// So in such situations I cannonically return a single interval covering all.
-// When there is an ambiguity which way to wrap, I prefer smaller intervals not containing the projective infinity
+// When there is an ambiguity which way to wrap, I intervals not containing the projective infinity, or smaller intervals
 // Predicates satisfied by multiple disjoint intervals can stil be described by expressions containing && and ||
 // without need of having a fundamental object that represents multiple disjoint intervals.
 // Although sin(a) == (0<=x::x<=1) may have to return Maybe when a spans a large interval,